 #4 Creating Unnecessary Stress

 Have you heard about the stress hormone we love to hate, cortisol?
 It has numerous functions in the body and plays a role in immune system regulation, metabolism, our inflammatory response, and it’s most commonly known for the role it plays in our body’s stress response.

 And while we need a certain amount of cortisol, it’s when we’re chronically stressed that it may become problematic.
-Today, it seems we’re stressed all the time — work, social media, relationships, a pandemic.
+Today, it seems we’re stressed all the time.
 And, when our cortisol levels are too high, we may notice that bout of mid-day low energy.

 In the broader sense of the term, cutting out negative people or even negative ideas from our lives can drastically improve our mood, which improves our energy.
 But in the nitty-gritty sense, when you literally clean up your home or office, you can physically create more energy.
 Less stuff means more space, which looks neater and creates a sense of openness.